|

 sumptuous red surfaces swelling and expanding from bright nodes of energy that

-inside to experience as well as an outside, closing of my eyes revealed a
+experience as well as an outside, out of sight.

 I took the mescalin at eleven.

-A little later, I was sitting in my study, looking intently at a small
+little later, I was sitting in my study, looking intently at a small glass

 Portugal rose, shell pink with a hint at every petal's base of a hotter,